pingcap/docs/tidb-cloud/tidb-cloud-dm-precheck-and-troubleshooting.md

 If the error occurs in the TiDB Cloud cluster, configure `max_connections` following the document [max_connections](https://docs.pingcap.com/tidb/stable/system-variables#max_connections).

-## Troubleshooting Data Migration errors
+## Migration errors and solutions

 This section describes the problems and solutions you might encounter during the migration.
+These error messages are shown on the **Migration Job Details** page.

 ### Error message: "The required binary log for migration no longer exists on the source database.
 Please make sure binary log files are kept for long enough time for migration to succeed."